coder-ray-8055/studymeter-ai/README.md

 - Data is sent to the backend using Fetch API
 - A trained ML model predicts marks
 - Result is displayed on the screen
+- Analyse your result and enjoy this website
 ---

 ## 📷 UI Sections